bitcav/nitr/README.md

 **Linux**

+Tested in:
-Tested in Ubuntu Linux 20.04 LTS
+- Ubuntu Linux 20.04 LTS
+- Debian Linux 10

 ## Powered by